gokemon/connector-node/README.md

 - [mongoose-unique-validator](https://github.com/blakehaswell/mongoose-unique-validator) - For handling unique validation errors in Mongoose.
 Mongoose only handles validation at the document level, so a unique index across a collection will throw an exception at the driver level.
 The `mongoose-unique-validator` plugin helps us by formatting the error like a normal mongoose `ValidationError`.
 - [passport](https://github.com/jaredhanson/passport) - For handling user authentication
 - [slug](https://github.com/dodo/node-slug) - For encoding titles into a URL-friendly format

+## Unit Testing

+I need to start building some tests for this.
+I know that I have the stuff in my toolbox somewhere to do that.
+I just need to dig it out and start building some tests.

 ## Application Structure